iamcoderisk/voucher-generator/README.md

 and set the date of usage(https://voucher-generator.codefii.com/?id=&item=&email=). with this if you're given a voucher or a coupon code you can use it to redeem an item from any location using postman or any other http request tool.
 Whether the purchase or redeem of an item is successful or not,  a response is been sent to you immediately.
 - Extra: For a given Email, return all his valid Voucher Codes with the Name of the Special Offer.
+## Technology Used
+Because  the reason for this app is to prove my understanding of php, the backend is entirely written on php, while the frontend is covered by bootstrap and css.
+## Framework Used
+The order given was flexible enough so i decided to use my own framework <a href="codefii.com">Codefii Php</a>
+## File Arrangements
+The file and folder structure is the pattern given by <a href="codefii.com">Codefii Php</a>, there's only one controller named Voucher_CodeController and three models namely:
+- Offer
+- Voucher_Code
+- Recipient
+and they are all located in the <b>Models</b> Directory

 ### Test
 This small application is covered by a unit test which is located in the <b>tests<b> directory.